atti0127/ReMAP/README.md

 python generate_dataset_json/mvtec.py --root /path/to/mvtec
 ```

-Run one dataset through the complete ReMAP pipeline with either a common data
+Run all datasets through the complete ReMAP pipeline with either a common data
 directory or a dataset-specific override:

 ```bash